Obscura (band): Akróasis (2014–2017)

 In 2014, guitarist Christian Münzner left the band due to creative differences and his inability to tour as a result of his focal dystonia muscle spasms.
 Additionally, Hannes Grossmann left at the same time, citing his own interests in forming a separate band.
 Obscura then hired guitarist Tom Geldschläger and fusion drummer Sebastian Lanser of German jazz metal group Panzerballett.

 Obscura was scheduled to tour the US with the new line up as a part of the 2015 Summer Slaughter Tour, but despite early applications for visas they were unable to perform.
-Prior to releasing the band's fourth record Akroasis Obscura announced Munich Guitar Institute graduate Rafael Trujillo as their new permanent lead guitarist, replacing Geldschläger who was released from his duties by Kummerer as of July 2015.
+Prior to releasing the band's fourth record Akroasis Obscura announced Munich Guitar Institute graduate Rafael Trujillo as their new permanent lead guitarist, replacing Geldschläger who was released from his duties by Kummerer during the album production as of July 2015.

 Obscura embarked on the "Akroasis World Tour" in Rome, Italy at 30 March alongside Death DTA.
 A Summer tour visiting major festivals such as Graspop Metal Meeting, Hammersonic Festival, Metaldays and many more followed in July and August.
 On 20 June, Obscura announced their headlining European tour supported by Revocation, Beyond Creation and Rivers of Nihil.
 Obscura then performed as part of the "Akroasis World Tour" three shows in Mexico.

 Being part of Sepultura's Machine Messiah Tour 2018, Obscura supported the major act on a four-week long tour in Europe and the UK.
 Opening acts have been the US American bands Goatwhore and Fit for an Autopsy.
 With many shows sold out, this tour has been the biggest run in Europe for the band up to this date.
 In April 2018 the band returned to Japan, supported headlining the "Akroasis Japan Tour 2018", as part of the Akroasis World Tour.
-Due to great demand Obscura play two shows in Tokyo.
+Support acts have been Canadian technical death metal band Archspire, and French death metal group Xaon.
+Due to great demand Obscura played two shows in Tokyo.